divyeshB1329/Airbnb/README.md

-# Airbnb
+# MERN-Projects
-A full-stack web application built using MongoDB, Express.js, React.js, and Node.js (MERN).
-This project includes user authentication (login/logout), a review section, a hotel listing page, and functionality to add, edit, and manage hotels.
+A dedicated repository for backend projects built using the MERN stack.
+Explore well-structured code, implement RESTful APIs, and leverage advanced backend concepts with MongoDB, Express.js, Node.js, and React.
+Ideal for developers looking to enhance their understanding of full-stack development.